nikitavoloboev/data/macOS/apps/xcode/xcode.md

 - [XCLogParser](https://github.com/spotify/XCLogParser) - Tool to parse the SLF serialization format used by Xcode and xcodebuild to store its Build and Test logs (xcactivitylog).
 - [xcode-open-on-github](https://github.com/wojteklu/xcode-open-on-github) - Quick Actions for Xcode to jump to a source code line on Github or copy GitHub link to clipboard.
 - [HappyCoding](https://happycoding.app/) - Make Xcode happy.
 Simplify your iOS & macOS development.
+- [xcinfo](https://github.com/xcodereleases/xcinfo) - Install as many Xcodes at once as you can.